 What our clients are saying

-“NHA has taken steps to continuously improve their report structures, providing enhancements where information is laid out more clearly and organized in a more cohesive manner.
-CMS greatly appreciates this type of initiative.”
+“NHA reports and other deliverables were written clearly, contained all required information and were of high quality, in format and accuracy.
+NHA has taken steps to continuously improve their report structures, providing enhancements where information is laid out more clearly and organized in a more cohesive manner.
+CMS greatly appreciates this type of initiative.
+Based on these criteria, CMS is rating NHA exceptional for quality under this period of performance.”

 – E&O CPARS